With spiraling energy costs, technology that can help manufacturers become as efficient as possible looks set to become increasingly important.

 These benefits need to be factored in when decisions are taken about whether to specify portable extraction over a fixed system.

-As David Thompson, Business Development Manager at BOFA specialising in applications for the electronics sector explains: “Automated soldering processes have made a significant and positive impact on productivity in the global electronics industry, but to optimize these gains, businesses should also consider fume extraction solutions that offer flexibility as well as contributing to workplace environmental health management.
+As David Thompson, Business Development Manager at BOFA specializing in applications for the electronics sector explains: “Automated soldering processes have made a significant and positive impact on productivity in the global electronics industry, but to optimize these gains, businesses should also consider fume extraction solutions that offer flexibility as well as contributing to workplace environmental health management.

 “Portable extraction is becoming more commonplace as companies recognize the flexibility advantages it can bring to agile working practices when compared with fixed centralized exhaust systems.”